Independent Contractor Compensation

 - What recourse is there if the work is not acceptable?

 Independent contractors are responsible for paying their own income taxes and self-employment taxes.
 So, in most cases, federal or state income tax is not withheld from an independent contractor's pay.
 In the event the taxpayer ID is missing or incorrect, it may be necessary for you to withhold federal income tax from the independent contractor's payment(s).
 This is known as backup withholding.

 If you need help with independent contractor compensation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.